christelinda-laureijs/personal-website/content/_index.md

         like to build things with LaTeX and HTML.
 My most recent projects have included creating a reproducible RMarkdown/LaTeX thesis template, coding a website (this one!) and developing R scripts to analyze the recordings that we collect in the lab.
-I'm currently developing an R package for electrophysiologists to analyze and plot their data!</p>
+I also developed an R package for electrophysiologists to analyze and plot their data (see below!)</p>

   design:
     background: